 The stock market is also excited with all that, responding through volatile currencies after every new election poll.
 Brazilian equity gauge Ibovespa surges whenever Bolsonaro appears on top.

-They are also certain Bolsonaro’s neoliberal plan (which, again, he has no capacity to explain) will boost privatisation of the country’s many state companies.
+They are also certain Bolsonaro’s neoliberal plan (which he has no capacity to explain) will boost privatisation and affect the country’s many state companies.

 Whilst speculation market seems quite confident about Bolsonaro, this is not the message United Nations and international press have been sending to Brazil.